Last Updated on February 15, 2021

 The latter is recommended in our guide to traveling with kids in Fayetteville, which also includes the amazing Airborne and Special Ops Museum (exit 56).
 That place is a hard-to-top tribute to soldiers who’ve answered the call of duty time and time again.

 We love visiting to enjoy all these things but understand there’s so much more to Cumberland County beyond Hope Mills and Fayetteville.
-One great example is Carvers Creek State Park (exit 58), in the town of Spring Lake.
+One great example is Carvers Creek State Park (exit 58), near the town of Spring Lake.

 Exits 65 (Cumberland County), 72, and 73